-Eden's encapsulation technology harnesses the biocidal efficacy of naturally occurring chemicals produced by plants (terpenes) and can also be used with both natural and synthetic active ingredients.
-The technology uses yeast cells that are a by-product of numerous commercial production processes to deliver a slow release of Actives for agricultural and non-agricultural uses.
+Eden's encapsulation technology harnesses the biocidal efficacy of naturally occurring chemicals produced by plants (terpenes) and can also be used with both natural and synthetic hydrophobic compounds.
+The technology uses yeast cells that are a by-product of numerous commercial production processes to deliver a slow release of natural compounds for agricultural and non-agricultural uses.
 Terpenes are already widely used in the food flavouring, cosmetic and pharmaceutical industries.

-Historically, terpenes have had limited commercial use in a number of important industry sectors due to their volatility, phytotoxicity and poor solubility.
+Historically, terpenes have had limited commercial use in the agrochemical sector due to their volatility, phytotoxicity and poor solubility.
 Eden's platform encapsulation technology provides a unique, environmentally friendly solution to these problems and enables terpenes to be used as effective, low-risk agrochemicals.